 Other corporates have an innovation lab per business unit.
 That brings innovation closer to the business, but it also makes it harder to get enough resources out of the business units into the lab.
 Sharing learnings is also much harder if your labs are distributed among the company.

 A startup studio, also known as a startup factory, or a venture builder, is a studio-like company that aims at building several companies in succession.
-(Source: Wikipedia) Just like a movie studio that creates multiple movies in succession, using shared resources and learnings to be succesful.
-One of the best known startup studios is Betaworks from New York, responsible for building companies like bitly, Giphy, Dots and Chartbeat.
+(Source: Wikipedia) Just like a movie studio that creates multiple movies in succession, using shared resources and learnings to be successful.
+One of the best-known startup studios is Betaworks from New York, responsible for building companies like Bitly, Giphy, Dots, and Chartbeat.
 The studio takes internal or external founders and together with a team of shared experienced startup employees bring new ideas to life.

 The great thing about the studio model is that you can have idea owners from the business that have an intrinsic motivation to bring their idea to a success, combined with a corporate startup team that becomes more experienced with every initiative they help bring to scale.
 When a corporate startup fails, or as we prefer to call it: gets invalidated, the idea owner can return to the business bringing with him valuable knowledge about corporate innovation to apply to the core business.
 The studio team can move on to the next corporate startup and help a new idea owner with a new corporate startup.
 That way you get studio teams that become more and more experienced combined with fresh minds that have an intrinsic motivation.

 What I also like about this setup is that you can apply different types of innovation accounting as well.
-A regularly used metric for a startup studio is the amount of startups that are founded in a year.
-When a studio startup has a meeting with their investment board, the board can then question whether they want to continue with this idea and invest more money and time, or free up the team and resources to try out a new idea.
-Because at the end of the year the “startups founded”-metric needs to be met with a fixed amount of resources.
-Of course, there could be the luxury problem of too few, but really successful startups, but we still have to encounter that problem.
-Labs that do not try out enough ideas however are much more common.
+A regularly used metric for a startup studio is the number of startups that are founded in a year.
+When a studio startup has a meeting with their investment board, the board can then question whether they want to continue with an idea and invest more money and time, or free up the team and resources to try out a new idea.
+Because at the end of the year, the “startups founded”-metric needs to be met with a fixed amount of resources.
+Of course, there could be the luxury problem of too few, but really successful startups, but we have never encountered this.
+Labs that do not try out enough ideas, however, are much more common.

 At NEXT Amsterdam we see that HR capabilities for innovation are in high demand but often in low supply.
-The great thing about the studio model is that the idea owners can help spread these innovation capabilities throughout the entire company, while at the same time the innovation lab is creating expert startup teams that learn by doing and can act as coaches to expand the HR capabilities even more, slowly transforming the company into a corporate innovation power house.
+The great thing about the studio model is that the idea owners can help spread these innovation capabilities throughout the entire company.
+At the same time, the innovation lab is creating expert startup teams that learn by doing and act as coaches to expand the HR capabilities even more.
+This will slowly transform the company into a corporate innovation powerhouse.